chvonrohr/k8s-cicd/01-setup/slides.md

 ## Tipps & Tricks

+* carefull with "common" shortcuts: cmd+w
 * use `tab` key a lot - autocompletion is installed
-* less copy & paste more typing & tabbing
+* less copy & paste => more typing & tabbing
-  * get used to the commands, you'll use them a lot
 * use `alt+arrows left right` to navigate the commandline cursor
 * use `ctrl+c` to exit running processes
 * use `exit` command if you are in remote shell